albertoavs06/simulador_SO/README.txt

 	1- Install WAMP
 		http://www.wampserver.com/en/

-	2- Run the WAMP, and icon should appear one on the left side of the clock on the taskbar
+	2- Run WAMP, an icon should appear one on the left side of the clock on the taskbar

 	3- Left-click WAMP icon